Savo dialects

-Savonian dialects are the most widely distributed Finnish dialect group (setting aside the higher-level east/west split mentioned above).
-They are spoken in the Savonia region (in both North and South Savo), but also in North Karelia, parts of Päijät-Häme, Central Finland, Kainuu, Koillismaa district of Northern Ostrobothnia, the lake section between Southern and Central Ostrobothnia as far north as Evijärvi and in the municipalities of Pudasjärvi and the Southern part of Ranua in Lapland.
-Also the language spoken by forest settlers in Värmland and Norwegian Hedmark of Central Scandinavia belonged to the old Savonian dialects.
-The geographical area the Savonian dialects cover makes up one-third the area of Finland.
+Savo dialects are the most widely distributed Finnish dialect group (setting aside the higher-level east/west split mentioned above).
+They are spoken in Savo (both North and South Savo), but also in North Karelia, parts of Päijät-Häme, Central Finland, Kainuu, Koillismaa district of Northern Ostrobothnia, the lake section between Southern and Central Ostrobothnia as far north as Evijärvi and in the municipalities of Pudasjärvi and the Southern part of Ranua in Lapland.
+Also the language spoken by the Forest Finns in Värmland and Norwegian Hedmark of Central Scandinavia belonged to the old Savo dialects.
+The geographical area the Savo dialects cover makes up one-third the area of Finland.